james-a-rob/KodaStream/README.md

 `minio server /tmp/data`

-Ensure Minio is configured with the correct access keys, and that the required buckets (`kodastream-media`, `kodastream-stream`, `kodastream-thumbnails`) exist.
+Ensure Minio is configured with the correct access keys, and that the required buckets (`kodastream-media`, `kodastream-streams`, `kodastream-thumbnails`) exist.

 ### 5. **Start Backend Server**